guilhermebkel/gbkel-notes/books/site-reliability-engineering.md

 So how to we want to spend the error budget?
 The development team wants to launch features and attract new users.
 Ideally, we would spend all of our error budget taking risks with things we launch in order to launch them quickly.
 This basic premise describes the whole model of error budgets.
 As soon as SRE activities are conceptualized in this framework, freeing up the error budget through tactics such as phased wollouts and 1% experiments can optimize for quicker launches.

 The use of an error budget resolves the structural conflict of incentives between development and SRE.
 SRE's goal is no longer "zero outages"; rather, SREs and product developers aim to spend the error budget getting maximum feature velocity.
 This change makes all the difference.
-An outage is no longer a "bad" thing - it is an expected part of the process of innovation, and an occurence that both development and SRE teams manage rather than fear.
+An outage is no longer a "bad" thing - it is an expected part of the process of innovation, and an occurrence that both development and SRE teams manage rather than fear.

 #### Monitoring